Mary Anning: Interactions with the scientific community

 As a woman, Anning was treated as an outsider to the scientific community.
 At the time in Britain, women were not allowed to vote, hold public office, or attend university.
 The newly formed, but increasingly influential Geological Society of London did not allow women to become members, or even to attend meetings as guests.
 The only occupations generally open to working-class women were farm labour, domestic service, and work in the newly opened factories.

 Although Anning knew more about fossils and geology than many of the wealthy fossilists to whom she sold, it was always the gentlemen geologists who published the scientific descriptions of the specimens she found, often neglecting to mention Anning's name.
 She became resentful of this.
 Anna Pinney, a young woman who sometimes accompanied Anning while she collected, wrote: "She says the world has used her ill ... these men of learning have sucked her brains, and made a great deal of publishing works, of which she furnished the contents, while she derived none of the advantages."
 Anning herself wrote in a letter: "The world has used me so unkindly, I fear it has made me suspicious of everyone".
-Torrens writes that these slights to Anning were part of a larger pattern of ignoring the contributions of working-class people in early 19th-century scientific literature.
+Hugh Torrens writes that these slights to Anning were part of a larger pattern of ignoring the contributions of working-class people in early 19th-century scientific literature.
 Often a fossil would be found by a quarryman, construction worker, or road worker who would sell it to a wealthy collector, and it was the latter who was credited if the find was of scientific interest.